aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ## Failover Test
-Now we will simulate a failure scenario where one container host node in one AZ becomes unavailable (as we have two nodes per AZ so we expect that the conatiner to start on the operational container host in the same AZ and reconnect to storage).
+Now we will simulate a **failure scenario where one container host node in one AZ becomes unavailable** (as we have two nodes per AZ so we expect the container to start on the operational container host available in the same AZ and reconnect to storage).

 ![Alt text](/images/Cassandra6RestoredFocus.png "Cassandra6RestoredFocus")